arebassa/Scripts/readme.md

 - **Stitched Menubar**
 	Just some more eyecandy that overlays a stitched pattern over the menubar and a script to toggle it on/off based on full screen apps running so it isn't in the way whil say, watching a movie.

+## Python
+These are just a few small script I found lying around (on BitBucket too) and decided to share them here, just to keep things coherent.
+They are one-off scripts that are not really developed.
+- **SimpleTasks**
+A simple tasklist fot OpenBox pipe menu and Conky.
+*Note: I haven't tested this in ages and cannot vouch it will still work*

+- **GeditDjangoTools**
+A collection of external tools for Gedit to aid Django development.
+*Note: I haven't tested this in ages and cannot vouch it will still work*

 ## TaskPaper
 - **Timetracking**
 	The same script as above but without the *personalization* for [Alfred][1]